Zainab1317/FASDH25-portfolio2/README.md

 Removes possessive endings (e.g. "'" removes commas and apostrophes).

-Strips punctuation and standardize names.
+Strips punctuation, standardizes names and removes THE before names to make then easily searchable.

 Adds up the counts of cleaned place names to combine duplicates.